 [Heading amended by No. 75 of 1980 s.
 9.]

-14. Corporation may construct works
+14. Corporation may construct water works

 (1) Subject to this Act, the Water Agencies (Powers) Act 1984 and, where required by those Acts, to the approval of the Minister, the Corporation may construct and extend water works, and from time to time may maintain, improve, alter, and repair the same, and for such purpose shall have and may exercise, in addition to the powers conferred by those Acts, the powers conferred by the Public Works Act 1902 except that the Public Works Act 1902 is to be read and construed as though —